A July 1911 heat wave killed thousands of New Englanders and sent many over the brink of madness.

-June weather had been normal, but in July hot, dry air from the southern plains flowed into Canada and then swept south and toward the coast.
+June weather had been normal that year, but in July hot, dry air from the southern plains flowed into Canada and then swept south and toward the coast.
 The hot wind suppressed cool ocean breezes, and the temperature rose 11 degrees in a half hour in Providence.

-In Hartford, crowds gathered around the Thermograph near City Hall to watch as it fluctuated between 110 and 112 degrees in the shade.
+In Hartford, crowds gathered around the Thermograph near City Hall to watch as the temperature fluctuated between 110 and 112 degrees in the shade.
 At Colwell’s store in Cumberland, R.I., the thermometer hit 130.
 A farmer in Woodbury left his field when the temperature reached 140 degrees in the sun.